faboussard/42-irc/assets/fanny_notes.md

 //<target> is the nickname of a client or the name of a channel.

+@ to be handled, not $.
+PArsing made to avoid a mixmatch of client, channels OPchannels targets

 Rest of explanation and numeric replies details are in the file privmsg.cpp

 2.